From Perth to Broome: the best road trip in Western Australia in 3 weeks

 Campsite: Jurien Bay Tourist Park AUD20 per night (€13/$15)

-I started my road trip in Western Australia along the Coral Coast from Perth at the end of July.
-As I lived and worked on a farm in Perth for a few weeks, my itinerary starts from the day I left there.
-So if you are planning to visit Perth add a few extra days to this itinerary.
+I started my road trip in Western Australia along the Coral Coast at the end of July and as I lived and worked on a farm in Perth for a few weeks, my itinerary starts from the day I left there.
+So if you are planning to visit the city then add a few extra days to this itinerary.

 I drove towards Jurien Bay, which is about a 2,5-hour drive.
 Along the way you’ll have lots of highlights and places to visit, so count one full day to get to Jurien Bay.